Steep-Slope Roof Systems, Part 1

 - Underlayment — installation of the underlayment begins at the eave of the roof prior to installation of any flashing.
 Choosing the right type of underlayment depends on the roof system being installed and is the foundation of a well-designed, dependable roof.

 Proper ventilation of roofs is key to having a roof with a long service life.
 Ventilation of steep-slope roof systems should include vented soffits, louvered dormers or gable ends, electric roof vents, and venting at ridges.
 Electric roof vents will engage when the attic temperature reaches a pre-set level.
 Venting at ridges is accomplished on wood decks by cutting a space of one to two inches on each side of the ridge.
 Then, specially-designed shingle ridge pieces are installed.
 The special ridge shingle has venting plastic adhered to the shingle’s underside, allowing heat to vent at the space in the plywood.
 Metal roof systems have specially-designed ridge vents provided by the manufacturer as part of the metal roof package.

 Proper ventilation on steep-slope structures comprised of a metal deck substrate can be accomplished using a pattern of 1” x 6” or 2” x 6” pressure-treated lumber, followed by roof insulation fastened to the metal deck, between the pieces of lumber.
 A second series of lumber is then mechanically fastened over the insulation, followed by plywood, which serves as the substrate for the steep-slope roof system.

 Whatever roof system is installed on a steep-slope roof structure, maintaining the required minimum slope ratio and ventilation is vital.
 Failure to properly ventilate the system will lead to premature failure of the new roof.
-In the coming weeks, we will be discussing the importance of the remaining two components of a successful roof replacement, flashing and underlayment.
+In entry Steep-Slope Roof Systems Part 2 and Part 3, we will discuss the importance of the remaining two components of a successful roof replacement, flashing and underlayment.